Terms and conditions for grants

 Research integrity and research security

-Independent Research Fund Denmark expects that all funded projects adhere to The Danish Code of Conduct for Research Integrity.
+Independent Research Fund Denmark expects grant recipients to follow The Danish Code of Conduct for Research Integrity.

 Data protection Act and General Data Protection Regulation (GDPR)